 United States (4%), Italy (7%), Spain (11%), Great Britain (17%), Germany (20%), and France (32%).

 If you observe, most of the nonbelievers are from western countries.
-If you see, western countries are very advanced and are the richest countries.
+If you see, the western countries are very advanced and wealthiest.
 If so many people can live without religion, then why can’t all?

 Purpose of Religions:

-If I am not wrong, religions are created by men whom we call as prophets.
-The main purpose of the concept of religion was to create a civilized society, as primitively people were following their basic instincts, which was not good for a civilized society.
-So, the main purpose of the religion was to tame the animal within us and to provide a spiritual platform on which we can spend our life happily.
-The paths may be different but the aim was the same i.e., the welfare of humanity.
+If I am not wrong, religions are created by men whom we call prophets.
+The primary purpose of the concept of religion was to create a civilized society, as originally people were following their basic instincts, which was unsuitable for a civilized society.
+So, the primary purpose of the religion was to tame the animal within us and to provide a spiritual platform on which we can spend our life happily.
+The paths may be different, but the aim was the same, i.e., the welfare of humanity.

 Advantages of Belief in Religions:

-If someone says religions are not useful at all, then he should think again.
+If someone says religions are not useful at all, then they should think again.
 If you see the civilized society around you, it is based on some values.
-Though morality is on a decline around the world, still there are more good people than bad people and that is why this world is not as bad as it would have been with more bad people than the good ones.
+Though morality is on a decline worldwide, there are still more good people than bad people, which is why this world is not as bad as it would have been with more bad people than the good ones.

 Religions teach us not to harm innocent people, animals, respect our elders, to have faith in God, to discern between good and evil, not to misappropriate, make donations, let live and let others live, etc.

-Lots of people follow this and this provides a good foundation for a civilized human society.
+Many people follow this, providing a good foundation for a civilized human society.

 Disadvantages of Belief in Religions: